 It will help improve patient care and staff wellbeing:

-(a) Takes the responsibility away from the person having to determine if it is safe to disclose their gender identity and/or sexual orientation
+(a) Takes the responsibility away from the person having to determine if it is safe to disclose they are transgender and/or sexual orientation.

 (b) Will encourage people to fill in sexual orientation monitoring information if they can see that BSUH is trying to be a safe space for them.
-This information is critical to ensuring we can fund initiatives where they are needed and assess whether staff are being negatively affected in workplace progression by their sexual orientation and/or gender identity.
+This information is critical to ensuring we can fund initiatives where they are needed and assess whether staff are being negatively affected in workplace progression by their sexual orientation or because of gender reassignment.

 (c) It will help with cancer services and end of life care where patients are less likely to speak up about their needs.

-(d) It will help younger people accessing services to feel less anxious about talking about their gender identity and/or sexual orientation, especially if they are unable to talk to their carers about it.
+(d) It will help younger people accessing services to feel less anxious about talking about their sexual orientation, especially if they are unable to talk to their carers.

-(f) It will be a clear sign from the Trust that it will not tolerate homophobia, biphobia or transphobia.
+(f) It will be a clear sign from the Trust that it will not tolerate discrimination based on the protected characteristics of sexual orientation or gender reassignment.

 Contact us for information.